ubclaunchpad/rocket/README.md

 // be started.
 type Plugin interface {
 	// Starts the plugin or returns an error if one occurred.
-	// Use this as an opportnity to start background goroutines or do any other
+	// Use this as an opportunity to start background goroutines or do any other
 	// additional setup for your plugin.
 	Start() error
 	// Returns a slice of commands that the plugin handles.